 In simple terms, this is not putting all your eggs in one basket.
 It's putting your money in a mix of investments to minimize your overall risk.

 A prospectus is a legal document filed with the SEC (Securities and Exchange Commission).
 It provides details of an investment that is publicly made available for sale.
-You can review details in a prospectus to see how a company is performing or to learn more about their operations.
+You can review details in a prospectus to see how a company is performing or to learn more about its operations.

 Investing in the stock market might seem and sound complex but it doesn't have to be.
 If you make the effort to learn these core investment terms and how they work, you'll be surprised at how quickly it all starts to make sense!